Dividend vs Interest

 Equity-income language

-Bonds, cash, and rate-sensitive conversations
+Bonds, savings, and rate-sensitive discussions

 Best first takeaway

-Stock/fund income term
+Stock or fund income term

 Lending-related income term